 Thanks to the efficiency, expertise and facilities available within CPI, Stream is set to launch its first in vitro product in the coming months, which will form the basis for all other applications and therapeutics in the future.

-Stream Bio’s CEO, Andrew Chaloner, who attended the trip, said: “They [the Prime Minister and Liam Fox] were genuinely interested in the technology.
-They were surprised and pleased when I explained that we couldn’t have got to this stage without the support of European Regional Development Fund, the Centre for Process Innovation (CPI) and the Catapult system, for which, as a company, we are very grateful for.”
+Mr Chaloner said: “They [the Prime Minister and Liam Fox] were genuinely interested in the technology.
+They were surprised and pleased when I explained that we couldn’t have got to this stage without the support of European Regional Development Fund, the CPI and the Catapult system, for which, as a company, we are very grateful for.”

-Graeme Cruickshank, Director of Formulation at CPI, said: “It is wonderful that Stream Bio were invited on this Government trip alongside prestigious names in business.
+Graeme Cruickshank, director of formulation at CPI, added: “It is wonderful that Stream Bio were invited on this Government trip alongside prestigious names in business.
 This truly proves how the work of CPI and the HVMC is integral to supporting successful innovation in the life sciences sector and beyond.”

 Let’s innovate together

 To find out more about how we can work together, please enter your details below.